Lesterpaintstheworld/aider/website/docs/llms.md

 ## Free models
 {: .no_toc }

-aider_nova works with a number of **free** API providers:
+aider works with a number of **free** API providers:

-- Google's [Gemini 1.5 Pro](/docs/llms/gemini.html) works with aider_nova, with
+- Google's [Gemini 1.5 Pro](/docs/llms/gemini.html) works with aider, with
 code editing capabilities similar to GPT-3.5.
 - You can use [Llama 3 70B on Groq](/docs/llms/groq.html) which is comparable to GPT-3.5 in code editing performance.
-- Cohere also offers free API access to their [Command-R+ model](/docs/llms/cohere.html), which works with aider_nova as a *very basic* coding assistant.
+- Cohere also offers free API access to their [Command-R+ model](/docs/llms/cohere.html), which works with aider as a *very basic* coding assistant.

 ## Local models
 {: .no_toc }

-aider_nova can work also with local models, for example using [Ollama](/docs/llms/ollama.html).
+aider can work also with local models, for example using [Ollama](/docs/llms/ollama.html).
 It can also access
 local models that provide an
 [Open AI compatible API](/docs/llms/openai-compat.html).